Post # 217 -- Part 2 -- Counsel from members

 Continue studying the Book of Mormon with me

-and all of our cyber study buddies out there in cyberspace!
-If you have not noticed a change in
+and all of our cyber study buddies out there in

 you and your family members and friends since